Erply Cloud ERP 2014 Update 2 Released

-Receiver of goods does not play any role in accounts payable.
-All payments should be associated with the Customer only, and will be reflected on Customer’s balance.
+The receiver of goods does not play any role in accounts payable.
+All payments should be associated with the Customer only and will be reflected on Customer’s balance.

 This setup has been turned on for new sign-ups only.
-Upon request, we can apply it to an existing account; for this we need to apply some changes in the database and convert existing data.
+Upon request, we can apply it to an existing account; for this, we need to apply some changes to the database and convert existing data.